The Alphabet Killer: Release

 The film was screened at multiple film festivals, including the Screamfest Horror Film Festival.
 The film had a limited theatrical release in the United States on November 7, 2008, when it was released in 2 theaters, only in New York.
 As of December 14, 2008, the film's domestic earnings are $29,784 while it grossed $76,812 in the foreign markets for a worldwide total of $106,596.

 Critical response

-The film was panned by critics, earning a 13% rating on Rotten Tomatoes.
+On Rotten Tomatoes the film holds an approval rating of 13% based on eight critics' reviews.

 Gary Goldstein of the Los Angeles Times commended the actors' performances but thought the end was very unsatisfactory.
 LA Weekly's Luke Thompson said the plot was quite predictable, but he also said that the presence of multiple supporting characters keeps viewers guessing, which made the film very interesting.
 Jeannette Catsoulis of The New York Times praised Dushku's skills and Schmidt's choice to be "more interested in facts than in frights".